MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Experiments

 \subsubsection{Comparison with Competing Multiscale RNN Models}

-Recently, there are two competing multiscale RNN models published in 2022, which is CMS-LSTM~\cite{chai2022cms} and MoDeRNN~\cite{chai2022modernn}.
-They choose different roads to design multi-scale structures, CMS-LSTM uses multi-patch attention while MoDeRNN uses multi-convolution kernels.
-Unfortunately, as shown in Table~\ref{table:taxibj-cost}, both multiscale designs are expensive and inefficient.
-Although their parameters do not exceed MS-MotionRNN, their video memory usage is more than twice that of MS-MotionRNN.
-The reason is that the attention of CMS-LSTM brings quadratic space complexity, and MoDeRNN uses oversized convolution kernels (3, 5, and 7).
-This also causes them to only be used in low-resolution scenes, and we can't even run them on other datasets.
-Another thing reflected in Table~\ref{table:taxibj-cost} is that both perform poorly, they do not even surpass our worst-performing model MS-TrajGRU, which shows that the multi-scale design of CMS-LSTM and MoDeRNN is ineffective.
-Dramatically, when we incorporate them into our multiscale architecture (improve them like ConvLSTM), both memory and performance of them are improved significantly.
+Multiscale RNN models that compete with MS-RNN are MoDeRNN~\cite{chai2022modernn} and CMS-LSTM~\cite{chai2022cms}, both published in 2022.
+They choose different roads to design multi-scale structures, MoDeRNN uses multi-scale convolution kernels while CMS-LSTM adopts multi-patch attention.
+First, it can be seen from Table~\ref{table:ms-rnn:taxibj-cost} that both competitors perform poorly, they do not even surpass MS-TrajGRU, which is our worst-performing model let alone the best-performing MS-MotionRNN.
+Second, although they have fewer parameters than MS-MotionRNN, their memory costs are more than twice that of MS-MotionRNN.
+This is caused by the square complexity of the attention of CMS-LSTM and the excessive convolution kernel (3, 5, and 7) of MoDeRNN.
+These multi-scale designs also cause them to only work in low-resolution scenarios.
+We run out of memory when launching them on other higher-resolution datasets.
+In conclusion, the multi-scale design of MoDeRNN and CMS-LSTM is expensive and inefficient.
+Dramatically, when we incorporate them into our multiscale architecture (improve them like ConvLSTM), both their memory and performance are improved significantly.